Rhumenigue/nfechecking/README.md

 # nfechecking

-Just an small project to store data from eletronic receipts
+Just a small project to store data from eletronic receipts